darkpoet-9999/prey-predator-fox-and-rabbit/README.md

 | `grass-regrowth-time`    | The grass regrowth time.                                            | 15              |

+### Behavior Overview

-  In this ABM implementation, the foxes and rabbits are able to see and hear.
-The rabbits can look around them and find grass at a rabbit-sight-distance and move towards it, however, if no grass can be seen, then it will move forward at a random angle between -44 to +44 angle looking for grass.
-Rabbits can also hear at a rabbit-hear-distance.
-If they see or hear a fox, they flee at a rabbit-run-speed until they see/find an unoccupied hiding-hole where they can safely hide from foxes.
-Inside the hiding hole, they can also reproduce and can stay safely for 5 ticks.
-Similarly, the fox can see at a fox-sight-distance and hear at a fox-hear-distance to locate rabbits.
-If no rabbits are detected, they move forward at a fox-normal-speed at a random angle between -44 to +44.
-Once a rabbit is detected, it chases the rabbit at fox-run-speed.
-If a rabbit successfully escapes the fox by hiding in a hole, it moves to search for another rabbit.
-Lastly, in each time step, both foxes and rabbits are able to reproduce based on the percentage set on the fox-reproduce-prob and rabbit-reproduce-prob sliders, respectively.
+In this agent-based model (ABM) implementation, foxes and rabbits have the ability to see and hear their surroundings.
+Rabbits search for grass within their sight range (`rabbit-sight-distance`) and move towards it.
+If no grass is visible, they move forward in a random direction, at an angle between -44 to +44 degrees, to locate food.
+Rabbits can also detect sounds within their hearing range (`rabbit-hear-distance`).
+If they detect a fox through sight or hearing, they flee at a higher speed (`rabbit-run-speed`) until they find an unoccupied hiding hole where they can stay safely for up to 5 ticks and potentially reproduce.

+Similarly, foxes can locate rabbits using their sight (`fox-sight-distance`) and hearing (`fox-hear-distance`).
+If no rabbits are detected, foxes move at their normal speed (`fox-normal-speed`) in a random direction, within an angle of -44 to +44 degrees.
+Once a rabbit is detected, the fox pursues it at an increased speed (`fox-run-speed`).
+If the rabbit successfully escapes into a hiding hole, the fox continues searching for another rabbit.

+During each time step, both foxes and rabbits have the potential to reproduce, based on the reproduction probabilities (`fox-reprod-prob` and `rabbit-reprod-prob`) set by the respective sliders.